About attending a Hearing Virtually

-Due to the Coronavirus pandemic, most Children’s Hearings are being held online via video conferencing.
-This is called a Virtual Hearing.
+Some Children’s Hearings are held online via video conferencing.
+This is called attending a Hearing Virtually.

-This section of our website provides you with all the information you need to join and participate in your Virtual Hearing.
+This section of our website provides you with all the information you need to join and participate in your Hearing Virtually.

 Meet RAVHI the Virtual Hearings Robot.
-RAVHI will guide you through your Virtual Hearings journey.
-Wherever you see RAVHI this means that help and support is available from our Virtual Hearings Team.
+RAVHI will guide you through attending a Hearing Virtually.
+Wherever you see RAVHI this means that help and support is available from our Virtual Support Assistants.

 Available Help and Support